SAP-samples/teched2023-XP162/Exercises/1_Discover/1_Story.md

 This mission includes the following steps:

-+Setup of SAP BTP account and subaccount - to give you access the to the SAP BTP Cockpit administration interface
++ Setup of SAP BTP account and subaccount - to give you access the to the SAP BTP Cockpit administration interface

-+Setup of SAP Launchpad Service - to give you access to create and configure the central point of entry for your users
++ Setup of SAP Launchpad Service - to give you access to create and configure the central point of entry for your users

-+Setup of SAP Business Application Studio - to give you access to the development environment
++ Setup of SAP Business Application Studio - to give you access to the development environment

-+Create a simple HelloWorld app
++ Create a simple HelloWorld app

-+Deploy the HelloWorld app
++ Deploy the HelloWorld app

-+Integrate the app into SAP Launchpad
++ Integrate the app into SAP Launchpad